euler-xyz/euler-contracts/docs/architecture.md

 Since we allow arbitrary tokens to be activated, our threat model is larger than that of Compound/AAVE.
 We need to worry about misbehaving tokens, even one-off tokens written specifically to attempt theft from the protocol.
 See the file `docs/attacks.md` for some more notes on the threat modelling.

 Tokens may return extremely large values in an attempt to cause math overflows.
 This could be disastrous, especially if a user could cause their own liquidity checks to fail.
 In this case, a user could create an un-liquidateable position.
 To prevent this, when we receive a very large result from `balanceOf`, we treat that result as though it were 0 (which a malicious token could also do of course).
 This way liquidity checks will at least succeed, allowing non-malicious collaterals to be liquidated.

+The previous point about creating un-liquidateable positions only applies to assets set to support cross-borrowing (ie, is not borrow-isolated).
+We consider a malicious token being granted cross-borrowing to be within our threat model.
+Despite this, as a secondary protection, a risk-assessment should be done on a token before allowing it be cross-borrowed.